 Focused and systematic reviews

 Systematic reviews use a framework for synthesizing a body of all available evidence, to provide a more accurate answer to a specific clinical and public health research question.
-Bias is minimized in systematic reviews because of combined sample sizes of multiple studies, increased representativeness across the globe, and may allow comparison of potential situations or conditions that maybe relevant to a particular demographic (location, age, sex, clinical setting).
+Bias is minimized in systematic reviews because of the combined sample sizes of multiple studies, increased representativeness across the globe, and may allow comparison of potential situations or conditions that may be relevant to a particular demographic (location, age, sex, clinical setting).

 Economic burden of disease

-Burden of disease is traditionally measured using frequency and distribution of diseases.
+Burden of disease is traditionally measured using the frequency and distribution of diseases.
 However, decision-makers may be less familiar with the meaningfulness of some key epidemiologic figures.
 Using principles of health and economics, and frameworks that allow reasonable trade-offs between health gains and health investments, we can estimate in monetary terms how much the disease costs from the perspective of society, government, or healthcare payer, over a specified timeframe.
 Using a common metric such as economic burden allows for a common understanding of the disease, facilitating rational decision-making.

 Cost-effectiveness and cost-utility analysis

+Economic evaluation is the process of measuring cost-effectiveness.
+An economic evaluation will measure two parameters—cost and outcome (effect).
 Limited resources mean not all funding requirements will be met, and decision-makers have to choose.
 Choosing one particular investment over the other could mean differences in future health and economic gains.
 Cost-effectiveness and cost-utility analyses provide evidence that explicitly shows which specific interventions can minimize economic losses or maximize net monetary gain.

 Budget impact analysis